-The 76th anniversary of the Dieppe Raid will be commemorated in August 2018, but the event is never far from the mind of a Newmarket, Ontario woman, Paula Greenberg.
+The 76th anniversary of the Dieppe Raid will be commemorated in August 2018, but the event is never far from the mind of a Newmarket, Ontario woman, Paula Greenberg Pritchard.
 Her uncle, Sgt.
 Morris Greenberg, was killed in action in the waters off the beach at Dieppe, code named Blue Beach, on August 19, 1942 as he tried to help his retreating men climb onto a floundering landing craft and get the traumatized and wounded survivors of the raid back to safety in England.
 I wrote about Greenberg in my book “Double Threat”, having gathered almost all of my information from wartime sources.

 Morris enlisted right at the start of the hostilities, on September 13, 1939, with the Royal Regiment of Canada, in Toronto.
-His regiment was sent to Iceland in June, 1940, to help the British occupy that country all summer.
+His regiment was sent to Iceland in June, 1940, to help the British occupy that country during that summer.
 The Royals were stationed in Iceland until October 1940, and by August, Greenberg had been promoted to Lance Corporal.
-He was one of the Jewish Canadian soldiers who participated in this landmark Yom Kippur service held in Reykjavik that month.
+He was one of the Jewish Canadian soldiers who participated in a landmark Yom Kippur service held in Reykjavik that month.
 In a famous photo taken at the service, Morris is likely the soldier with the moustache, on the left side, middle row, third from the left.
 Morris and the other Royals left Iceland with the Canadians in Z Force, as it was called, in late October, 1940 and sailed for England.

 The night of August 18, 1942, Greenberg and his men climbed on board the vessels that would take them across the English Channel, stealthily they hoped, to the pebbled beach of Dieppe, France; the town had been under German control for the last two years.